 Here is the full game of TOTAL MONOPOLY, the heartbreaking game of futility and contempt.
-Click on the image below to access high-quality printable pdfs of the board, the chance cards and the rules (some of which are also below).
+Click on the image below to access high-quality printable pdfs of the board, the rules and a full set of chance cards (a selection of which are also below).

 THE RULES OF TOTAL MONOPOLY